Last Updated: 7/31/2023 | July 31st, 2023

 2. Enjoy the Local Entertainment

-Since the harsh climate forces many Icelanders to be indoors much of the year, they’ve developed a creative and artistic culture.
+Since the harsh climate forces Icelanders to be indoors much of the year, they’ve developed a creative and artistic culture.
 There are lots of Icelandic painters, poets, writers, and musicians.
-You can usually catch a free live show in Reykjavík at Café Rosenberg (sometimes there’s a cover charge at the door), Hlemmur Square Hostel (usually on Wednesday nights), KEX Hostel, HI Loft Hostel, and the Drunk Rabbit Irish Pub, which usually has someone who sings solo with his guitar.
+You can usually catch a free live show in Reykjavík at Café Rosenberg (sometimes there’s a cover charge at the door), KEX Hostel, HI Loft Hostel, and the Drunk Rabbit Irish Pub, which usually has someone who sings solo with their guitar.

 3. Find Free Hot Springs